oaeproject/Hilary/README.md

 Make sure to access at least once the ip address of your container to make sure your browser will allow it (if you chose to use self-signed certificate).

 Docker is very easy to use, but you need to be carefull if you work behind a corporate proxy.
-Most of the time, if you can't access a container, it's because your computer is trying to access it through your proxy.
+Most of the time, if you can't access a container, it is because your computer is trying to access it through your proxy.
 Use the "NO_PROXY" environment variable to avoid this problem.

 #### Windows Dependencies